-Chiropractic Neurology often known as functional neurology is the study of the nervous system like brain spinal cord and peripheral nerves from a functional or physiologic viewpoint.
+Chiropractic Neurology often known as functional neurology is the study of the nervous system like brain, spinal cord and peripheral nerves from a functional or physiological viewpoint.
 It can be a lot like traditional medical neurology in that the very same diagnostic procedures utilized in order to identify malfunctions within the brain, spinal cord and nerves.

 Differences Between Chiropractic Neurology and Medical Neurology

 Having said that, chiropractic neurology differs from medical neurology in numerous critical ways.
 The medical neurologist will form a diagnosis after a physical assessment of a patient and the results of his or her MRI, CT, electromyography as well as other tests of neurophysiology.
 The chiropractic neurologist will similarly make use of advanced diagnostic tests and after an extensive neurological examination of a patient, reach a diagnosis.
 What happens after that is what really sets the two occupations apart.

 Once a medical neurologist has developed a diagnosis for his patient, the treatment in most cases includes prescribing medications to control symptoms.
 A good example could possibly be the application of centrally acting muscle relaxants to control muscle spasms.

 The chiropractic neurologist once he confirms his diagnosis will additionally assess the functions that are lost or impaired resulting from the neurological affliction.
 Then embark on a course of neurological rehabilitation to attempt to bring back lost function or improved diminished function in those regions of the nervous system that are impaired.

 Oftentimes the chiropractic neurologist might employ herbal treatments or some other natural materials which behave similarly to prescribed medications, but more typically the chiropractor will employ tactics that utilize reflexes that exist within the nervous system that can often be used to further improve or restore impaired function.